We all know outdoor air can be polluted, especially in big cities. But did you know indoor air could be more polluted than outdoor air?

 Improving Your Indoor Air Quality in General

-So far you know that you need an air purifier and you know the reason you need it.
-What else should you know before you buy the best air purifier that fits for you?
+So far, you know that you need an air purifier, and you see why you need it.
+What else should you know before buying the best air purifier that fits you?

 - Noise level

 - CADR (clean air delivery rate)

 - Air Change Rate

 - How Much are Maintenance and Upkeep Needed

 All air purifiers have coverage areas (Square feet/meters).
 Most manufacturers show this number based on max air changes per hour.